trustoverip/TechArch/GOVERNANCE.md

-# Tech Arch Governance Framework
+# Tech Arch Repository Governance Framework

+This document scopes the roles within maintanence of the **TechArch repository** and is not related to the roles of Trust over IP organization.
+The intent of this document is to enumerate the various responsibilities and rights of various active roles within the repository.

+## Roles

+The TechArch repository currently defines 4 roles:

 * [Contributors](#contributors)
 * [Maintainers](#maintainers)